Most ads are a waste of money.

 Who has given you the ‘No. 1’ website in your industry tag?

-Stay away from making such hollow claims, it;s not good for your marketing campaign.
+Stay away from making hollow claims.
 Rather, include data and statistics to prove your worth.

 MECLABS tested their generic ad against a data driven and useful one.

-The result was an 88% increase in their click-through rate.
+The result was an 88 percent increase in their click-through rate.

 Test specific numbers (like 1542) in your ad campaign copy, to make them more authoritative and persuasive.

-As you might know, Adwords ads get stale quickly, experience a decrease in click-through rates and die.
+Google ads get stale quickly, resulting in a decrease in click-through rates.
 Use updated data to remain current on the search engines and come up with a convincing new copy strategy regularly.

 For example, look at the tax accounting firm ads below.

-The numeric ad (with current figures) saw a whooping 217% increase in CTR, as well as a 23% improvement in conversion rates, over the control.
+The numeric ad (with current figures) saw a whopping 217 percent increase in CTR, as well as a 23 percent improvement in conversion rates, over the control.

 Here are copy strategy and writing techniques you can use to craft seductive copy to boost your marketing campaign.

-This is an old school technique to earn credibility and to influence your potential customer to take action.
+Social proof is an old-school technique to earn credibility and influence potential customers to take action.

-Brands use numbers of customers, testimonials from an influencer or opinions of other customers as proof of their product’s effectiveness.
-It’s a solid marketing tactic and advertising strategy for building trust in your brand.
-Consumers are more likely to trust other consumers, its why many people turn to social networks and their peers for product recommendations.
+Brands use numbers of customers, testimonials from an influencer, or opinions of other customers as proof of their product’s effectiveness.
+Consumers are more likely to trust other consumers; it’s why many people turn to social networks and their peers for product recommendations.

 Record label RCA Victor used the strategy to get more sales on the ninth album by Elvis Presley.
 They titled it “50,000,000 Elvis Fans Can’t Be Wrong”.

-On Facebook, ads with user generated content have been found to have a 300% higher CTR and a 50% lower cost per acquisition (CPA).
+On Facebook, we found ads with user-generated content have a 300 percent higher CTR and a 50 percent lower cost per acquisition (CPA).

-You can share links to your major media mentions in your ad and pull a relevant quote from the article.
+Share links to major media mentions in your ad and pull a relevant quote from the article.
 Look at how Equil Smartpen does this in the ad below and think about how you can apply it to your own content strategy.